 The time delay for each of the scenarios will vary (favorite restaurant, 6 months; DVD player, 1 year; movie passes, 1 month; bookstore coupon, 1 year)

-Counterbalance the presentation order of the scenarios
+Counterbalance the presentation order of the scenarios.

-Afterward, have participants complete a funneled debriefing form to probe for suspicion regarding the experimental manipulations.
-[Bargh & Chartrand, 2000].
+Afterward, have participants complete a funneled debriefing form to probe for suspicion regarding the experimental manipulations.3

 Once all participants have completed the follow-up questionnaires, carefully debrief them and dismiss them.